Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 TL;DR

-Federal cooperation involves three distinct legal mechanisms: (1) the proffer session ("queen for a day") — limited immunity for your statements, but derivative evidence and lies void the protection; (2) the cooperation agreement — a binding contract requiring complete truthfulness, testimony, and possible undercover work; and (3) the 5K1.1 motion — the government asks the judge to sentence below guidelines, filed only if the government deems cooperation "satisfactory."
+Federal cooperation involves three distinct legal mechanisms: (1) the proffer session ("queen for a day").
+Limited immunity for your statements, but derivative evidence and lies void the protection; (2) the cooperation agreement.
+A binding contract requiring complete truthfulness, testimony, and possible undercover work; and (3) the 5K1.1 motion.
+The government asks the judge to sentence below guidelines, filed only if the government deems cooperation "satisfactory."
 Each mechanism has different protections and different risks.
 The safety valve (18 U.S.C. § 3553(f)) is a separate path that doesn't require cooperation at all.

 The AUSA leans back in their chair and says the magic words: "If you cooperate, we can help you at sentencing."